rancher-sandbox/rancher-desktop/README.md

 ### Linux

-Install [Node.js][Node.js] v16.
+Ensure you have the following installed:

+- [Node.js][Node.js] v16. **Make sure you have any development packages installed.** For example, on openSUSE Leap 15.3 you would need to install `nodejs16` and `nodejs16-devel`.

+- Go 1.18 or later.

 Then you can install dependencies with:

 ```
 npm install
 ```

+After this you can run Rancher Desktop as described below.
+When you run it the first time it may fail.
+Try doing a factory reset and re-running - this has been known to fix first-run issues.

 [Node.js]: https://nodejs.org/